Quality-Assurance-DAO/F5-Developer-ecosystem-Proposal/Project-Catalyst/Proposal/06-Detailed-Plan/06-Detailed-Plan.md

 Our contribution is **FeedbackChallenge : Open Source** (https://github.com/Quality-Assurance-DAO/F5-Developer-ecosystem-Proposal/issues/32) which is running during **Fund 5's Refine and Finalise stages**.

-## C Project Management: DAO-Peer-Facilitation
+## C Project Management: The DAO of Peer-Facilitation

 **DAO-Peer-Facilitation** (a Distributed Peer Facilitation repository) is currently being prepared which will address the reform of Project Management from top-down planning to distributed peer facilitation and empowerment models.